 In October 2018, B&J introduced a new ice-cream flavor, “PeCAN Resist,” consisting of chocolate ice cream with fudge chunks, pecans, walnuts, and fudge-covered almonds.
 This roll-out was part of what the company described as a campaign to “lick injustice and champion those fighting to create a more just and equitable nation for us all”; “lift up those who are leading the resistance to the current [Trump] administration’s regressive agenda”; and “celebrat[e] the activists who are continuing to resist oppression, harmful environmental practices and injustice.”
 As part of the campaign, B&J partnered with four leftist organizations — Color Of Change, Honor the Earth, Women’s March, and Neta — and donated $25,000 to each of them.

-Greenfield and Cohen each have a reported net worth of approximately $150 million.
+Greenfield has a reported net worth of approximately $150 million.

 Further Reading: Biographical information from Oberlin Review and Biography.com; “Ben of Ben & Jerry’s Takes Bush Effigy on Tour” (Fox News, 1-14-2015); “Ben & Jerry’s Newest Flavor: Iran Deal” (Observer, 8-20-2015); “A Taste of Socialism in Every Scoop of Ben and Jerry’s Bernie’s Yearning Ice Cream” (Fox Business, 2-22-2016); (Ben and Jerry Arrested After Double Scoop of DC Protest” (Newsmax, 4-20-2016); “Ben & Jerry’s Founders Creating Democrat-Inspired Ice Cream Flavors to ‘Take Back Congress’” (Fox News Insider, 9-22-2018); “Together, PeCAN Resist!”
 (Multivu.com, 10-30-2018).